anna-irene/advanced-python-projects-build-ai-applications-4465602/README.md

-> ⚠️ This is a fork of [original repository](https://github.com/honeypadre/advanced-python-projects-build-ai-applications-4465602).
+>  This is a fork of [Advanced python projects : Build AI applications-4465602](https://github.com/honeypadre/advanced-python-projects-build-ai-applications-4465602).
 > I made improvements to the file `begin/temp/CH_1_NLP_Chatbot.py` as part of my learning from the LinkedIn course:
 > **“Advanced Python Projects: Build AI Applications” by [Priya Mohan](https://www.linkedin.com/learning/instructors/priya-mohan)**.
-> 👉 See [My Contributions](#my-contributions) below for details.
+>  See [Chatbot with Sentiment Analysis](#chatbot-with-sentiment-analysis) below for details.